Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Hawthorne recording a relatively average level of approval activity when compared to local markets analysed countrywide

-The new building activity consists of approximately 71.0% detached dwellings and 29.0% townhouses or apartments, maintaining Hawthorne's traditional suburban character focused on family homes.
+This activity is also lower than the national average, suggesting market maturity and possible development constraints.
+New building activity shows 71.0% detached dwellings and 29.0% townhouses or apartments, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
 With around 446 people per dwelling approval, Hawthorne shows a developed market.
-Future projections estimate an addition of 468 residents by 2041 based on current development patterns, suggesting that new housing supply should readily meet demand and potentially facilitate population growth beyond current projections.
+Future projections show Hawthorne adding 470 residents by 2041 (from the latest AreaSearch quarterly estimate).
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development